ZupIT/pact-framework-examples/example/node/two_consumer_one_producer/README.md

 5. Generate the PACT for the second consumer by executing the same process described in the previous step for the `legal-person-client`.

-5. And to validate the generated contract, go to `account-api` and execute `yarn test`, this will run verifier Pact contract and publish the result on Pact Broker.
+6. And to validate the generated contract, go to `account-api` and execute `yarn test`, this will run verifier Pact contract and publish the result on Pact Broker.
 To see, go again to `http://localhost` and you should see something like this:

 <img src="../../../imgs/validated-pact-contract.png" alt="new pact contract"/>

+  **Do not forget to hit ctrl + c to end the test REPL and release it's port.**

 ## Links